mauriceLC92/LeetCode-solutions/README.md

 My solutions to various LeetCode problems.

-Solutions completed in TypeScript.

-Solutions may also be completed in Python.
+Solutions completed mainly completed in TypeScript but a solutions in Python also added.